copperwater/xNetHack/doc/xnh-changelog-6.0.md

   always succeed provided there is something raiseable.
 "Innate improvement" attributes, e.g. strength while wearing gauntlets of power but when the base value isn't maxed yet, now count as raiseable.
+- You can use #loot on adjacent pets to give them items and take items from them.
+They will reevaluate their gear choices if you give or take anything.
+  Equipped items are valid selections; trying to take one will get the pet to take it off.
+In wizard mode, this can be done to anyone, not just pets.

 ### Interface changes